Atlanta Drug Crime Lawyer

 Georgia has some of the harshest penalties for drug offenders in the country.
 Possession of any amount of Schedule I and II illegal substances can lead to up to 15 years in prison—even for a first offense—and subsequent offenses will increase these penalties.

 Possession with intent to sell can lead to significant fines and jail time, depending on the type of drug involved, the quantity, and the defendant’s past convictions.
 Georgia state law classifies any possession of Schedule I or Schedule II controlled substances as a felony, punishable by up to 15 years in prison.
 Possession of Schedule III, IV, or V substances could lead to up to 10 years in prison.

 In most cases, police and criminal investigators will classify a possession arrest as possession with the intent to sell if the suspect has a past history of selling drugs, had paraphernalia present at the arrest—such as scales, baggies, or syringes to suggest portioning for sale—or was caught with multiple small doses of a drug that appear portioned for individual use.

 For example, an individual caught with a half-ounce of marijuana in a single bag may be able to argue the drugs were for personal use, but a person caught with the same amount divided into smaller individual baggies would likely face a charge of possession with intent to sell.

 While difficult, it’s possible to argue against a charge of possession with intent to sell.
-It’s imperative to work closely with a reliable criminal defense attorney to quickly build a strong defense against these charges.
+It’s imperative to work closely with a reliable Atlanta drug crime attorney to quickly build a strong defense against these charges.

 Defense: Misappropriation of Evidence